jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

     use strict      named arg by, initial=.nil, ...     -- 'by' is mandatory.
                                                         -- 'initial' is optional, default value is .nil.
                                                         -- Any named argument is accepted.
-                                                        -- The named arguments passed by the caller and not explicitely declared by the callee are not available as local variables.
+                                                        -- The named arguments passed by the caller and not explicitely declared by the callee are not available as variables.
                                                         -- They are available in .Context~namedArgs.

-    use auto        named arg                           -- Automatic creation of local variable for each named argument passed by the caller.
+    use auto        named arg                           -- Automatic retrieval or creation of variable for each named argument passed by the caller.

     use auto        named arg by, initial=.nil          -- If 'by' is not passed by the caller then the variable 'by' is dropped.
                                                         -- If 'initial' is not passed by the caller then the variable 'initial' is set to .nil.
-                                                        -- The named arguments passed by the caller are available as local variables.
+                                                        -- The named arguments passed by the caller are available as variables.
                                                         -- They are also available in .Context~namedArgs.

     use strict auto named arg                           -- Error 99.900: STRICT AUTO requires the "..." argument marker at the end of the argument list